ajorgensen89/api_5/README.md

 <br>

 User reviews could toggle open, and then be closed again from a button to take up less 'full time' space on the profile page.<br>

+Contact Forms are for sending feedback to the client side for users can have interaction with the site owner.
+This can be for issues with the website, positive or negative feedback and to report trolling on review thread or blurb comments.<br>

 <hr>